 Infantino is a juvenile product company that makes a variety of gear for babies from toys to soft carriers.
 Infantino employes moms, dads, aunts, uncles, and a few grandparents to get different parenting insights for making products for parents and their children.
 The company puts safety first and makes every effort to use harm-free materials.

-The Flip earned a 5 of 10 for comfort.
 This carrier is one of the most uncomfortable for passengers with the lowest score for baby comfort in the group.
 The fabric on the Flip is thin and flimsy feeling without the softer feel of most of the competition.
 We had difficulty adjusting the carrier to fit each child, and while the seat bottom has two widths, the options aren't enough to ensure a comfortable seat.
 Overall, similar to the problems with comfort for parents, the carrier lacks the internal structure or padding required for this kind of carrier to ensure real napping comfort.

 Ease of Use

-This carrier earned a 5 of 10 for ease of use.
+This carrier is average for ease of use.
 How to use the Flip is relatively obvious right out of the box, even if you don't read the instructions.
 You do need to ensure you set the seat width before you put it on, but once you set it, it is somewhat intuitive for strap adjustment and placement.
 It is harder to get on compared to much of the competition with a similar look.
 However, putting baby inside is better than average with the ability to put the carrier on and adjust it almost completely before picking up the baby and setting them inside.
 You don't need to hold the baby in place as you mess with straps or long fabric ends.

 Ease of Cleaning